aas312/insurance_dapp/README.md

 ```
 $ npm install -g ethereum-bridge
 ```
-Download and install the metamask extension for chrome or firefox https://metamask.io/
+Download and install the MetaMask extension for chrome or firefox https://metamask.io/

 Clone the repository